-Once Evan joined me, we headed straight to the New Europe free tour.
+Once Evan joined me, we headed straight to the New Europe free walking tour.
 Our tour guide was from Melbourne, so I found her accent refreshing but kind of like cheating.
 Jacq showed us the Notre Dame, the Ile de la Cite, and the Pont Neuf, with lots of tacky padlocks securing thousands of unwavering, unbreakable relationships.

-The tour continued past the Louvre, Place de la Concorde, Champs-Élysées, and the Arc du Triomphe from a distance.
+The night tour of Paris continued past the Louvre, Place de la Concorde, Champs-Élysées, and the Arc du Triomphe from a distance.
 New Europe tours are a favourite of ours because they are free and work on a tips-only basis.
 They’re perfect for study abroad students living dangerously close to the poverty line.
 In fact, later that evening, we purchased a glorious dinner from a local convenience store and prepared it in a microwave.

 Day 3 – The queues begin